astropy/astropy/docs/table/table_and_dataframes.rst

 column information such as the unit, description, and format.
 For VOTable data, more information like the UCD is maintained.

-FITS and VOTable are two important data formats in astronomy, but the idea of lossless representation of physical data is critical in other contexts as well.
-For example, accessing metadata like units is a key component of using the `astroquery <https://astroquery.readthedocs.io/en/latest/>`_ service for astronomical data analysis.

 *Pandas provides limited support for metadata, but as of late-2024 it is highlighted as "experimental" in the documentation.*